abhijeetk/blog/_posts/2022-11-02-improving-disk-read-performance.md

 ---
 layout: post
-title: Improve disk read performance
+title: Improving disk read performance
 ---

 When I started working on analyzing the startup time of a browser, I didn't have an idea where to start.
 For me, Performance was a number game and trial-n-error approach.
 The challenge I was looking into is described in bug [1270977](https://bugs.chromium.org/p/chromium/issues/detail?id=1270977), in which the chrome binary hosted on two different partitions behaved differently.